9bitbin/quizapp_module5/README.md

 Want to contribute?
 Feel free to fork the repo, make improvements, and submit a pull request.
 Just make sure your code follows the existing conventions and is well-documented!

-## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

 To clone the repository to your local machine:
 ```bash
 git clone https://github.com/yourusername/homework-module-5-quiz-app.git